Service Photo |

 |

-TO THE BEST OF YOUR KNOWLEDGE, PLEASE DESCRIBE THE DIRECTION OR PATH HE/SHE TOOK IN HIS/HER MILITARY SERVICE.
-WHERE DID THEY GO FOR BASIC TRAINING AND WHAT UNITS, BASES OR SQUADRONS WERE THEY ASSIGNED TO?
-WHAT WAS HIS/HER REASON FOR LEAVING?
+WHETHER YOU WERE IN THE SERVICE FOR SEVERAL YEARS OR AS A CAREER, PLEASE DESCRIBE THE DIRECTION OR PATH YOU TOOK.
+WHERE DID YOU GO TO BASIC TRAINING AND WHAT UNITS, BASES, OR SQUADRONS WERE YOU ASSIGNED TO?
+WHAT WAS YOUR REASON FOR LEAVING?

 I few Air Evac in Vietnam, out of Pleiku AB.
 Was involved in The Battle of Dak To, Kae San, Dang Ha, and special mission destination unknown.
 What stationed out Clark I flew Baby lift missions, was scheduled to fly on the C-5A that crash; however I was taken off the Flight.
 I managed to fly 820 Combat flying hours and earned six Air MedalsI.